Frequently Asked Questions

 Successful art-making experiences foster interest in the creative process and self-confidence in children.
 The Marvegos believes readiness is, therefore, a critical consideration in deciding when to start any program designed for children.
 The Marvegos criteria for readiness for our programs is when children are able to use scissors and do more than make circles when they draw.
 Most children are able by 4 ½ years old to perform these tasks.
 We are confident that the program we designed to provide art for preschoolers will be one they enjoy.
 Preschoolers who are ready for our program are a joy to watch because they are fully capable of exercising their own creativity and do so in the most enchanting way.

-All the materials used by students are labeled non-toxic or are household items, with the exception of clay.
-Silicates in clay are considered harmful with extended use.
-Over the course of the school year, students will create four ceramic pieces.
-This usage is considered minimal.
-Parents may opt for drawing instead of clay on clay days, which is the first class of every session.
+All the materials used by students are labeled non-toxic or are household items.
 Drawing medium such as charcoal and chalk pastels create dust.
 Parents of children susceptible to respiratory conditions should remind the instructor on the day of a drawing project to provide a dust mask.
 You may also bring your own mask to class on drawing days.
 All other precautionary warnings about usage of products, are heeded and worked into our process.

 Fine Art Fundamentals and Advanced Exploration students may ask for homework, which we call Sketching for Fun assignments.
 These assignments are optional.
 Obvious rewards come from additional practice away from the studio.
 Students may receive up to 4 points per week/drawing for completing assignments.
 Your Marvegos® instructor will sign off on assignments and will use the assignments to further guide your child’s progress.
 Trips to art museums (not galleries) also qualify for points.
 Parents/Guardians need to sign off on the assignment sheet for art museum trips attended in order for your student to receive credit.
 Students receive a $5 gift card for every 28 points earned.
 Points carry over from school year to school year as long as parents let us know in advance that their student will be returning.